 - in-situ, with a custom, procedure-based library call

 You can team-share, modify, and manage both data layouts and FieldShield job scripts.
-Use your preferred version control system (like GIT, SVN or CVS).
-See:
+Use your preferred version control system (GIT, SVN or CVS).

 You or an authorized administrator can also specify the creation and protection of a comprehensive, query-ready XML audit file.
 The log contains runtime environment information, and the job specifications for each run.
 This helps verify the work done in support of data privacy law compliance and data loss prevention (DLP) initiatives.